SmartForest-no/SegmentAnyTree/README.md

 The code has been tested on a Linux machine and it relies on a docker image.
 The method has not been tested in a Windows environment and parts of the code (e.g. Minkowski Engine) might not be available for Windows.

 ### Using the docker image

+A pre-built docker image can be pulled from [here](https://hub.docker.com/repository/docker/donaldmaen/segment-any-tree/general)

 In order to run code using docker container you should edit the content of `run_docker_locally.sh` file.
 You should change the following lines:
 ```
 docker run -it --gpus all \